bablr-lang/.github/profile/README.md

 The vision is roughly to create a new web browser and a new IDE, and possibly to fuse the existing concepts of "web browser", "IDE" and "VCS" together completely and permanently.
 We want to show that there exists a math that can describe the inner workings of each of these frontends equally well.
 It's a bit like trying to find the perfect shape for a Lego brick.
 If we're successful it should be possible for you to use our digital building blocks to create [almost anything you can imagine](https://www.youtube.com/watch?v=aPO5JaShu2U).

+Our biggest challenge is that we've chosen to use a new kind of data model which no other tool is using.
+This means we have to write new parsers for everything.
+Since this is potentially very onerous work, every attempt has been made to provide a high-level, polished well-tooled, tight-feedback-loop environment for defining parsers.

-One advantage we have in this regard is that BABLR isn't defined using any code generation or other such weird tricks.
+One advantage we have is that BABLR isn't defined using any code generation or other such weird tricks.
 It's just a bunch of highly composable immutable primitives and a lot of very flexible functional scripting.
 A system like this can be constructed in any language with basic lambda calculus, and once constructed you'll have exactly the tools you need to carry out such a cross-language program translation in practice!
+If you're intersted in taking on a new VM implementation, please get in touch to coordinate and we'll do anything we can to help.

 ## A word about repository structure